leonaugusto16/awesome-cdk/README.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Confused about how all the <a href="https://twitter.com/awscloud?ref_src=twsrc%5Etfw">@awscloud</a> container pieces fit together?
 Have a drawing! <a href="https://twitter.com/hashtag/awsreinvent?src=hash&amp;ref_src=twsrc%5Etfw">#awsreinvent</a> <a href="https://t.co/CxrCNZJVa6">pic.twitter.com/CxrCNZJVa6</a></p>&mdash; Abby Fuller (@abbyfuller) <a href="https://twitter.com/abbyfuller/status/1202016116580605952?ref_src=twsrc%5Etfw">December 4, 2019</a></blockquote>

+## Execute example with RBAC

+According to the official kubernetes docs:

+Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise.

+The core logical components of RBAC are:

+Entity
+A group, user, or service account (an identity representing an application that wants to execute certain operations (actions) and requires permissions to do so).

+Resource
+A pod, service, or secret that the entity wants to access using the certain operations.

+Role
+Used to define rules for the actions the entity can take on various resources.

+Role binding
+This attaches (binds) a role to an entity, stating that the set of rules define the actions permitted by the attached entity on the specified resources.

+There are two types of Roles (Role, ClusterRole) and the respective bindings (RoleBinding, ClusterRoleBinding).
+These differentiate between authorization in a namespace or cluster-wide.

+Namespace

+Namespaces are an excellent way of creating security boundaries, they also provide a unique scope for object names as the ‘namespace’ name implies.
+They are intended to be used in multi-tenant environments to create virtual kubernetes clusters on the same physical cluster.

+Aws-Auth

+The aws-auth ConfigMap from the kube-system namespace must be edited in order to allow or new arn Groups.
+This file makes the mapping between IAM role and k8S RBAC rights.

+---
+Created a construct (iam-groups) responsible for creating groups of dev and admin, with specific rules for the group of dev.
+Create user and add to dev group in IAM.